Snowflake

 MUST_CHANGE_PASSWORD = FALSE;

-Grant permissions to the account we just created.
-You can also set more granular permissions control based on business needs.
+Grant permissions to the user.
+You can also apply more granular permissions based on your business requirements.

 -- Grant access to the compute resource, database, and schema